Copyright 1994 - 2023 Bill's Bible Basics

 Before concluding this article, allow me to emphasize that while it has dealt with the issue of smoking, the points and lessons I have shared here can also be equally applied to any other dangerous and addictive behavior; whether it is drinking alcoholic beverages, taking drugs, watching and reading pornography, or any other activity which is harmful to the mind and body.
 As I said, it does not matter to Satan what form our addictions take.
 All that matters to him is that we are addicted, and that the addiction eventually kills us, or at least prevents us from effectively serving the Lord.

 In conclusion, my earnest hope is that you have made the wise choice to stop smoking.
 In so doing, not only are you helping yourself, but you will be helping your loved ones as well; particularly if you are married and have children.
 With these thoughts I will bring this article to a close.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.

 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to tap or click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

-For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to this article, and which are likewise located on this very same Bill's Bible Basics website:
+For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which contain topics that are related to this article, and which are likewise located on this very same Bill's Bible Basics website: